Planning for severe weather? Here's what to pack in your go-bag

 What to pack: Emergency go-bag essentials

-Below, we curated a general go-bag checklist that'll help you pack the main essentials and stay prepared in case of an emergency.
+Below, we curated a general go-bag checklist that'll help you pack the main essentials and stay prepared in case of an emergency—especially if you're on winter storm watch for this weekend:

 Stay powered up: Save up to 83% on portable chargers, power banks from Amazon 🔋